DogaSahin/Twitter_Sentiment_Analysis/README.md

 **note** : This project works in the tensorflow 1.x versions.
 You must check the version if you dont want to face errors.

 ### Dataset
-To evaluate the model you must download a speicic dataset mentioned in the link below.
+To evaluate the model you must download a specific dataset mentioned in the link below.
 - [Sentiment140 dataset with 1.6 million tweets](https://www.kaggle.com/kazanova/sentiment140)

 ### Author